weareplanet/commercetools-planet-integration/README.md

   > Extra notes:
   > - In order to facilitate presense of the context-aware logger in all services all their classes (exported from `services/*`) are derived from `ServiceWithLogger` class having `{ logger }` as a constructor argument.
-  > - When you need, you can get the "trace context" from `logger.requestTraceContext` to use it in your purposes (for example, to include it into a request to a 3rd party).
+  > - When you need, you can get the "trace context" from `logger.traceContext` to use it in your purposes (for example, to include it into a request to a 3rd party).

 ## Programming language